Sonir/Blog/Published 2026-06-13

 Honestly, this is the hardest part of comparing air recordings.
 When you put a take made with gear A against a take made with gear B, the gear difference isn’t the only thing in there.
 Record at different moments and the noise floor differs; stand a little off and the room reflections change; two separate takes carry a timing offset between them too.
 Cleanly separating “the gear difference” from “the recording-condition difference” is, in truth, hard.

-So what a blind ABX of two separate takes really tells you is, strictly, “did re-recording with different gear produce an audible difference.”
+So what a comparison of two separate takes really tells you is, strictly, “did re-recording with different gear produce a difference.”
 That’s still worth plenty.
 How tightly you locked the conditions decides how much of the result leans on the gear, which is why the four locks above feed straight into this.
 Just keep the premise in mind: a confound you can’t fully erase stays behind.
 The unit-to-unit variation of the built-in mic plays in here too, and that part isn’t fully nailed down yet.

 Recording and comparing on your phone